Dial Post: History

-The origin of the name is uncertain, although a common explanation is that it combines two local features — a sundial that once stood in the garden of Dial Post House (dial) and the practice of posting horses at the coaching inn, The Crown (post).
-Dial Post house, a large building dated 1712 post-dates the name of settlement as do Dial Post farm and Dial Post fields which were named in the early 18th century.
-Dial Post farm comprised 300 acres in c.
-1710 when it was leased for 21 years.
-A public house, the Crown, is recorded as having been established as early as the 1600s.
+The origin of the name is uncertain, although a common explanation is that it combines two local features – a sundial that once stood in the garden of Dial Post House (dial) and the practice of posting horses at the coaching inn, The Crown (post).
+Dial Post House, a large building dated 1712, post-dates the name of the settlement, as do Dial Post Farm and Dial Post Fields, which were named in the early 18th century.
+Dial Post Farm comprised 300 acres in about 1710, when it was leased for 21 years.
+A public house called the Crown at Dial Post is first recorded in 1874.

-The ruins of medieval Knepp Castle lie between Dial Post and Southwater by the A24.
+The ruins of medieval Knepp Castle lie between Dial Post and Southwater beside the A24.